Resources at the

 Space Policy in the 1980's was dominated by the issues of commercialization of space, space cooperation, the space station, and the space shuttle.
 Materials available at the Reagan Library document the efforts by the Reagan White House to promote a strong U.S. commercial presence in space in encouraging the private sector to develop the infrastructure necessary for research and manufacturing in space and building a strong commercial expendable launch vehicle industry.
 The space station was the first Reagan program to embody commercialization of space and space cooperation as NASA negotiated agreements with the private sector as well as the Canadians, Europeans, and the Japanese.

-Images of the following relevant documents are available in the Archival Research Catalog (ARC):
+Images of the following relevant documents are available in the Online Catalog (OPA):

 National Security Decision Directive (NSDD)

 NSDD #8: Space Transportation System